 Lukasz Olejnik, Steven Englehardt, and Arvind Narayanan

-To appear at “International Workshop on Privacy Engineering (IWPE) 2017”.
+Appeared at: “International Workshop on Privacy Engineering (IWPE) 2017”

 We systematically analyze the W3C Battery Status API to help inform future privacy assessments.
 We begin by reviewing its evolution — the initial specification, which only cursorily addressed privacy, the discovery of surprising privacy vulnerabilities as well as actual misuse in the wild, followed by the removal of the API from major browser engines, an unprecedented move.
 Next, we analyze web measurement data from late 2016 and confirm that the majority of scripts used the API for fingerprinting.
 Finally, we draw lessons from this affair and make recommendations for improving privacy engineering of web standards